 The Ministerial Task Force underscored the importance of the proposed measures as a response to address the emergency situation.
 They impressed upon the SADC Secretariat, SAPP and RERA, supported by the utilities and other cooperating partners, the need to have clear milestones and timeframes for the proposed measures so that their status of implementation is measurable.
-In their reaffirmation for the support for the proposed measures the Task Force took note of the report of the SADC Secretariat on the Madagascar Power Sector and that the proposed rest of the SADC Member States.
+In their reaffirmation for the support for the proposed measures the Task Force took note of the report of the SADC Secretariat on the Madagascar Power Sector and that the proposed solutions for Madagascar are very similar to those made for the rest of the SADC Member States.